Or really Fennoscandia

 Among other threes found in the region are Rowan (Sorbus aucuparia), Willow (Salix), Alder (Alnus), Aspen (Populus tremula) and Bird Cherry (Prunus padus).

-Although not native you will also find large areas of Spruce (Picea abies), but this is mostly planted forests.
+Although not native in the north of Norway you will also find large areas of Spruce (Picea abies), but this is mostly planted forests.

 In FennoScandinavia (Norway, Sweden and Finland) we also have the right to roam, or “Allemannsretten”, which give us the right to move freely around, camp, and pick berries or mushrooms.